Here’s a scary statistic for you: On average, three out of four carts are abandoned by shoppers.

 OK, the exclamation points might be a bit over-the-top.
 But you can’t argue with the effectiveness of injecting a sense of urgency into your subject lines (whether you choose to use exclamation points or not).

 Why does urgency work as a tactic?
 For one, it helps customers realize they only have a limited time to make their purchase.
 Maybe the items in their cart are running out of stock, or perhaps a flash sale is coming down to its final hours.
-As the clock ticks on the items they’ve abandoned, shoppers will be incentivized to rethink their purchasing decision.
+As the clock ticks on the items they’ve abandoned and offers a last chance to buy, shoppers will be incentivized to rethink their purchasing decision.
+A reminder email just might be the nudge they need.

 Subject line: “Still available?”